MicrosoftDocs/edge-developer/microsoft-edge/webview2/index.md

 ## Microsoft Edge WebView2 SDK

 To utilize WebView2 within your app you must install and reference the [WebView2 SDK](https://aka.ms/webviewnuget) in your application.
 The WebView2 NuGet releases contain both a release and pre-release version.
 The release version contains the public APIs the Microsoft Edge WebView team currently intends to release to general availability.

-## See also

 ### Next Steps